srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - It is doubled ended ordered queue (just like queues).
-- It can be used both as FIFO (First-In-First-Out) and LIFO (Last-In-First-Out) for ordering.
+- It can be used both as FIFO (First-In-First-Out) and LIFO (Last-In-First-Out) for ordering i.e. we can use it as both a *queue* and a *stack*.
 - In deque, all new elements can be inserted, removed, retrieved from both ends.
 - The Deque is a richer abstract data type (ADT) than both *Stack* and *Queue* because it implements both stacks and queues at the same time, that it can be used both as last-in-first-out (LIFO) stacks and first-in-first-out (FIFO) queues.
 It provides methods to support both.
+- *LinkedList*, *ArrayDeque* are concrete implementations of this interface.

 ### **All about Iterators**